darwin911/exercise-tracker/README.md

-# Exercise Tracker | React, Express, MongoDB, Mongoose
+## Exercise Tracker | React, Express, MongoDB, Mongoose

 - Authentication (Email/Pass) with JSONWebTokens + Bcrypt
 - Create, Read, Update, Delete (CRUD) API

 This web application is hobby project developed with a basic CRA (Create React App) for the Front-end, and an Express back-end API.
-The goal was to build up development experience and exemplify some of my skills with modern tooling, hopefully becoming an web app with a finished look that allowing for a quick way to demo/present my work.
+The goal was to build up development experience and exemplify some of my skills with modern tooling, hopefully becoming a web app with a finished look, allowing for a quick way to demo/present my work and skills.

+### Summary
-Exercise Tracker allows a user to Register and Log in with an email address and password.
+- Exercise Tracker allows a user to Register and Log in with an email address and password.
 Currently the application's Authentication flow is very simple, but that is sufficient for this hobby project.
 A user can then Add/Edit/Delete/View (CRUD), and also filter, exercises they create and want to track.

+### Features / User Stories

+- User can create new account with email and password (Auth)
+- User can login to previously created account (Auth)
+- User can add Exercises with duration and a note (Create)
+- User can edit an Exercise (Update)
+- User can delete an Exercise (Delete)
+- User can view all of his/her previoulsy added Exercises (Read)
+- User can filter by exercise type and exercise time

 ### Front-End - UI